nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 - **Edge Computing**
 	- Process data while its being created on a edge location E.g. truck on load, a ship on the sea etc
 	- These location may have limited or no internet
-	- We can setup Snowball Edge / Snowcone device for edge computing
+	- We can setup **Snowball Edge/Snowcone** device for edge computing
 	- Use cases
 		- Pre-process data
 		- Machine learning at the edge